-- Students cannot normally be allowed to undertake more than 6 credits in the summer term - Exceptions to the above-mentioned limits can only be made for a maximum of an additional 3 credits for students in their final graduation semester. - In case of an academic warning, the full-time student study load is reduced in accordance with the Academic Progress Policy of Ajman University.
+(Exceptions to these limits can only be made for a maximum of an additional 3 credits for students in their final graduation semester).

+In case of an academic warning, the full-time student study load is reduced in accordance with the Academic Progress Policy of Ajman University.